 How do you invest in uncertain times?

-To help, we’ll be sharing a few kinds of funds that might help investors navigate 2020’s up and down markets, and we’re starting with alternative funds.
+To help, we’re sharing a few types of mutual funds for uncertain markets, and we’re starting with alternative funds.
 You'll learn:

 - What is an alternative mutual fund?